 Imagine it’s like building a moat and drawbridge for your house, as well as putting bars on the windows.
 It makes it difficult for malicious actors to get into your site and cause trouble.

 Editor’s note: GoDaddy’s Website Security is a one-stop e-commerce security solution that includes an SSL, Web Application Firewall, daily malware scans and 24/7 monitoring.

-Put e-commerce security on your holiday wish list
+Put e-commerce security on your New Year’s to-do list

 If you’re ever unsure of how to implement any of these e-commerce best practices, you can always check what services are available through your hosting provider.
 If you have a web developer and/or designer, it is also a good idea to check with them about how to boost your online security.
 These are all simple steps that can be taken to ensure the security of your website, and therefore your business!